joeforth/fractal_slicer/README.md

 ## How to run the slicer

-### 1. Clone the repository and install the rquired python modules
+### 1. Clone the repository and install the required python modules

 clone https://github.com/joeforth/fractal_slicer.git